Skip to Content

-MergeLoom architecture diagram showing the customer-hosted worker boundary and controller coordination path.
+MergeLoom architecture diagram showing the worker execution boundary and controller coordination path.

 The customer controller coordinates queue state and review output.
-The worker performs checkout, context assembly, model calls, tests, and branch preparation inside your infrastructure.
+The selected execution path performs checkout, context assembly, model calls, tests, and branch preparation.

 The worker performs: